HectorVilas/lights-out/README.md

 Every time the player clicks on a tile, the "moves" counter will add 1 to it.
 If the player starts a new game, it goes back to zero.
 Buttons without function will have a purple color for now.

 A message has been aded to warn the player that, if they start a new game, the current progress will be lost.

+Win condition has been added for random game mode.
+The win message is a temporal prompt.